20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 }
 ```

 Here, $\nu$ and $\sigma$ are 'dummy' indices (ie they are repeated), and $\mu$ is a 'free' index (not repeated).
-Each dummy index is summed only with itself, and form the bounds for our $\sum_{}$'s
+Each dummy index is summed only with itself, and they form the bounds for our $\sum_{}$'s

 The size of the resulting tensor is equal to the number of free indices.
 One more key rule is that only indices of opposite valence sum: eg an up index *always* sums with a down index, and you do not sum two indices of the same valence - though this almost never crops up.
 Jump to the indices footnote for more examples

 The last thing we need to learn now is how to raise and lower the indices of a multidimensional object using the metric tensor, eg $ A^{\mu\nu} $.
+To do this, you set a dummy index to the slot we wish to change the valence of.
+Then, the metric tensor gets the dummy index as well in one slot, and the free index in the other.
+The contravariant form of the metric tensor is used to raise indices, and the covariant form is used to lower them

-As a rule, we set the dummy index to the index we wish to raise and lower in our object, and set the free index to the new relabeled index, in the metric.
-Eg to lower the first index, we sum over it, and set the second index of the metric tensor to our new index name
+Eg to lower the first index, we sum over it, and set the second index of the covariant metric tensor to our new index name

 $$ \Gamma_{\mu\nu\sigma} = g_{\mu\gamma} \Gamma^{\gamma}_{\;\;\nu\sigma} $$